GoogleCloudPlatform/ezcx/INSTRUCTIONS.md

 ## [Actually] getting started with ezcx
 ### Writing Webhook handlers
 `ezcx` let's you focus on codifying business logic.
-For instance, if you just need to send back a text response, use the (*WebhookResponse).AddTextResponse method.
+If you just need to send back a text response, use the (*WebhookResponse).AddTextResponse method.

 ```go
 func CxHelloWorldHandler(res *ezcx.WebhookResponse, req *ezcx.WebhookRequest) error {